 - a.
-The FY2023 request proposes consolidating 13 CDC LHHS discretionary accounts into a single account. - b.
+The FY2023 and FY2024 requests propose consolidating 13 CDC LHHS discretionary accounts into a single account. - b.
 The Extending Government Funding and Delivering Emergency Assistance Act (P.L.
 117-43), one of the FY2022 continuing resolutions, provided an additional \$1.5 million for CDC's vessel sanitation program. - c.
-Provided separately in the Interior/Environment appropriations act.
-FY2022 enacted amount from Congressional Record, vol. 168, No. 42, (March 9, 2022), H2496.
-FY2022 request amount from CDC, "FY2022 Budget Detail Table," https://www.cdc.gov/budget/documents/fy2022/FY-2022-CDC-Budget-Detail.pdf. - d.
-FY2022 and FY2023 amounts are estimates for VFC.
-WTCHP, User Fees, and Vaccines for Adults. - e.
-Per the FY2023 budget request table, all amounts for EEOICPA reflect sequestration and therefore differ from appropriated funding levels.
+This reflects \$21 million in appropriations from the Public Health and Social Services Emergency Fund for CDC activities added to the FY2023-appropriated amount (\$883 million). - d.
+Provided separately in the Interior/Environment Appropriations Act.
+FY2023-requested amount from Congressional Record, vol. 198, no. 11 (December 20, 2022), S8853. - e.
+The FY2024 amount for VFC reflects proposed legislative changes. - f.
+Per the FY2024 budget request table, all amounts for EEOICPA reflect sequestration and therefore differ from appropriated funding levels. - g.
+WTHCP amount does not include the \$1 billion supplemental appropriation provided in Consolidated Appropriations Act, 2023 (P.L.
+117-328). - h.
+FY2023 and FY2024 amounts are estimates for VFC, WTCHP, User Fees, and Vaccines for Adults.